aditya-pethe/indox/brainstorming.md

   * A dictionary of {filename:filecontent} of all code files under the tree

 #
-### Code Pruning
+### Code Summarizer

+Their needs to be a high level representation of the codebase that the LLM can understand in a single read, < 2048 tokens.
+This will be used for  code classification + template generation.

+It will also be used to represent the dependency tree of the repo

+* **Input**:
+  * code_index, dict of {filename:filecontent}
+  * predefined documentation template / file structure:
+* **Output**: Populated documentation template with {md:code} mapping

+Steps:

+1. For each code file, generate a condensed summary, such that the dict {filename:summary} is within the prompt limit
+2. For each summary, ask for a list of imports which are also in the file tree
+3. Return both a) a dict of file summaries and b) a dependency tree

+#
+### Template Generation

-There is a token limit of 2048 tokens per api call, so this component will break up the codebase into chunks that can be passed to the doc generator
+There is a token limit of 2048 tokens per api call, so this component will break up the codebase into chunks and arrange them into a template that can be passed to the doc generator

-* Input: Dictionary {filename:filecontent} & High Level Repo Description(readme.md)
-* Output: A dict of {md filename: list of code filenames}
+* **Input**:
+  * Summarization dict {filepath|filecontent} (from file summarizer)
+  * predefined documentation template / file structure:
+* **Output**: Populated documentation template with {md:code} mapping

 This component is nuanced and difficult.
-It may require finetuning a model
+It is made complicated by the fact that a single .md doc might require multiple code files to be generated.
+For example, an endpoint.md file requires the endpoint definition + model req/res definition.
+Thus, we need a file dependency tree - i.e imports - to be stored

 Steps: